 The causative organisms of human brucellosis are B. abortus (from cattle), B. melitensis (from sheep and goats), and B. suis (from hogs).
 B. canis (from dogs) has caused sporadic infections.
+Generally, B. melitensis and B. suis are more pathogenic than other Brucella sp.
 The most common sources of infection are farm animals and raw dairy products.
 Deer, bison, horses, moose, caribou, hares, chickens, and desert rats may also be infected; humans can acquire the infection from these animals as well.

-Brucellosis is acquired by direct contact with secretions and excretions of infected animals and by ingesting undercooked meat, raw milk, or milk products containing viable organisms.
+Brucellosis is acquired by direct contact with secretions and excretions of infected animals; by ingesting undercooked meat, raw milk, or milk products containing viable organisms; or by inhaling aerosolized infectious material.
 Brucellosis is rarely transmitted from person to person.
-Most prevalent in rural areas, brucellosis is an occupational disease of meatpackers, veterinarians, hunters, farmers, and livestock producers.
+Most prevalent in rural areas, brucellosis is an occupational disease of meatpackers, veterinarians, hunters, farmers, livestock producers, and microbiology laboratory technicians.
 Brucellosis is rare in the US, Europe, and Canada, but cases occur in the Middle East, Mediterranean regions, Mexico, and Central America.
+Because very few organisms (perhaps as few as 10 to 100) may cause infection via aerosol exposure, Brucella sp are potential agents of biological terrorism (see Biological Agents as Weapons).

 Patients with acute, uncomplicated brucellosis usually recover in 2 to 3 wk, even without treatment.
 Some go on to subacute, intermittent, or chronic disease.